garylirocks/quickrefs/azure-compute.markdown

   - Multiple VMs in an availability set are spread across Fault Domains and Update Domains
     - The maximum fault domain count is depended on region
     - The maximum update domain count is 20
+    - VMs are placed to update domains in round-robin fashion, so VMs in the same availability set are evenly distributed across update domains
   - The VMs in a set should perform identical functionalities and have the same software installed
   - You can only add a VM to an availability set when creating a VM, you can't add an existing VM to an availability set
   - Combine a Load Balancer with an availability set